The HobbitHouse Ilustrated Glossary of Woodworking terms

 ladyfinger gouge --- synonymous with spindle gouge

-lag bolt --- A wood screw (not a bolt, see bolt vs screw for the difference) with a hexagonal head so that it can be turned with a wrench instead of a screwdriver, thus allowing more torque.
-Typically used for heavy-duty joints such as screwing a couple of two-by-fours together or screwing a load-bearing metal plate onto timber.
+lag screw --- A screw with a hexagonal head so that it can be turned with a wrench instead of a screwdriver, thus allowing more torque.
+Typically used for heavy-duty joints such as screwing a couple of two-by-fours together or screwing a load-bearing metal plate onto timber, but also used with a lag screw shield to screw things into masonry.
+Due to the need for strength these are pretty much always made of steel.
 They come in a wide variety of diameters and lengths.
-They are also called (correctly) "lag screws", but that usage is rare.
+They are also called, technically incorrectly, and less commonly, "lag bolts" because of the straight shank and the head that is more commonly seen on a bolt than a screw; they have wood-screw type threads and are not designed to screw into a nut.
+See bolt vs screw.
 Example:

 laminate --- [noun] A thin sheet of synthetic material such as Formica that is put down over a substrate.
 This is a normal construction technique for kitchen counters, for example, where the chosen laminate will be totally waterproof and also resistant to damage by heat and the common chemicals associated with food preparation.
 Also laminates can usually be cleaned easily and repeatedly without fear of exposing a surface (such as wood grain) that might easily accumulate bacteria.